pipe-cd/pipecd/docs/content/en/docs/operator-manual/piped/adding-a-git-repository.md

 A single `piped` can be configured to handle one or more Git repositories.
 In order to enable a new Git repository, let's add a new [GitRepository](http://localhost:1313/docs/operator-manual/piped/configuration-reference/#gitrepository) block to the `repositories` field in the `piped` configuration file.

-For example, with the following snippet, `piped` will take the `master` branch of [pipe-cd/examples](https://github.com/pipe-cd/examples) repository as a target Git repository for doing deployment.
+For example, with the following snippet, `piped` will take the `master` branch of [pipe-cd/examples](https://github.com/pipe-cd/examples) repository as a target Git repository for doing deployments.

 ``` yaml
 apiVersion: pipecd.dev/v1beta1